 The finished DIY Pallet Christmas Tree porch sign!

-To style it up as a porch sign, I added a vintage crate filled with pinecones at the base of the sign.
+To style it up as a porch sign, I added a vintage crate filled with pinecones at the bottom of the tree.
 An evergreen branch with the tiniest attached pinecones was draped above the top of the tree.
 Then copper ornaments along with deep blue ornaments were hung from the top branch and tucked among the pinecones.

 The Pallet Christmas tree sign looks great on my porch!
 I simply pulled together a bucket filled with more evergreen branches, plus a small faux Christmas tree with a little faux snow to complete the look which compliments the dark front door, woodsy screen door and brick perfectly!

-And of course, the decorating options are limitless on how to decorate this rustic Christmas tree!
+And of course, the decorating options are limitless on how to decorate this rustic Christmas tree the whole family can be a part of!
 Here’s a few more ideas:

 Other Christmas decorations to consider: